Fusing Multi- and Hyperspectral Satellite Data for Harmful Algal Bloom Monitoring with Self-Supervised and Hierarchical Deep Learning: Materials and Methods

 \subsubsection{Gulf of Mexico}

-Karenia brevis (K. brevis) is by far the most frequent and consequential HAB in the Gulf of Mexico.
+Karenia brevis{\textit{Karenia brevis}} is by far the most frequent and consequential HAB in the Gulf of Mexico.
 This dinoflagellate drives the region’s well-known “red tides,” releasing brevetoxins that cause widespread fish kills, shellfish toxicity, and respiratory irritation when aerosolized near shore \cite{Steidinger2009}.
-While K. brevis can be detected across the Gulf, blooms occur most reliably along the West Florida Shelf (WFS), where nearly annual events unfold \cite{Brand2007}.
+While K. brevis can be detected across the Gulf, blooms occur most reliably along the West Florida Shelf (WFS), where nearly annual events unfold{\textit{K. brevis} is present across the Gulf of Mexico, with blooms occurring most consistently along the West Florida Shelf, where they can be observed and tracked using multispectral visible–near-infrared ocean color remote sensing} \cite{Cannizzaro2009, Tomlinson2009, Stumpf2003, Carvalho2011, HU2005}.

-The Gulf of Mexico’s physical setting is central to shaping K. brevis dynamics.
+The Gulf of Mexico’s physical setting is central to shaping K. brevis{\textit{K. brevis}} dynamics.
 As a semi-enclosed basin, it is dominated by the Loop Current, which flows northward through the Yucatán Channel before exiting via the Florida Straits \cite{He2003, Weisberg2017}.
-On the WFS, a broad, gently sloping continental margin provides extensive shallow habitat that interacts strongly with this circulation When the Loop Current or associated eddies impinge on the shelf slope, they can trigger upwelling and entrain nutrient-rich waters onto the shelf \cite{Walsh2003, Weisberg2022}.
+On the WFS, a broad, gently sloping continental margin provides extensive shallow habitat that interacts strongly with this circulation.
+When the Loop Current or associated eddies impinge on the shelf slope, they can trigger upwelling and entrain nutrient-rich waters onto the shelf \cite{Walsh2003, Weisberg2022}.
 Combined with wind forcing and Ekman transport, these processes help sustain offshore populations and carry them shoreward.
-The geometry of the WFS, including its wide, shallow expanse and limited cross-shelf exchange, further promotes accumulation, while mesoscale eddies, fluid transport barriers, and bathymetric features concentrate blooms rather than dispersing them \cite{Weisberg2022}.
-K. brevis blooms also follow a pronounced seasonal cycle.
+The geometry of the WFS, including its wide, shallow expanse and limited cross-shelf exchange, further promotes accumulation.
+At the same time, mesoscale eddies, fluid transport barriers, and bathymetric features concentrate blooms rather than dispersing them \cite{Weisberg2022}.
+K. brevis{\textit{K. brevis}} blooms also follow a pronounced seasonal cycle.
 On the WFS, they typically initiate offshore in late summer, when warm, stratified waters favor growth.
 Through the fall, circulation patterns and winds transport populations toward the coast, where they often reach peak intensity in autumn and early winter (August–December, sometimes extending into January) \cite{Walsh2006, Weisberg2019}.